brescia-ai/asr-perf/README.md

 | Vietnamese (vi) | ✕         | ✕   | ✓                 | ✕       | ✓                   | ✕                                | ✕    | ✕          | ✕        | ✕      | ✕         | ✓      |

 ## Results
-We consider an AI model ✅ deployable on one given language if its performance is equal or better than the performance of our bs-transcription-1 model on italian.
+We consider an AI model deployable on one given language if its performance is equal or better than the performance of our bs-transcription-1 model on italian.

+**Legend**
+✅ = deployable
+❌ = not deployable
-❓ = insufficient data available for testing
+❔ = insufficient data available for testing

 ### parakeet-tdt-0.6b-v3
 1. ✅ Russian (ru)